-You must pay the state-imposed assessment for the Student Tuition Recovery Fund (STRF) if all of the following applies to you:
+Students must pay the state-imposed assessment for the Student Tuition Recovery Fund (STRF) if all of the following apply:

-- 1. You are a student in an educational program, who is a California resident, or are enrolled in a residency program, and prepay all or part of your tuition either by cash, guaranteed student loans, or personal loans, and - 2.
-Your total charges are not paid by any third-party payer such as an employer, government program or other payer unless you have a separate agreement to repay the third party. - 3.
-You are not eligible for protection from the STRF and you are not required to pay the STRF assessment, if either of the following applies: - 1.
-You are not a California resident, or are not enrolled in a residency program, or - 2.
-Your total charges are paid by a third party, such as an employer, government program or other payer, and you have no separate agreement to repay the third party enrolled in a residency programs attending certain schools regulated by the Bureau for Private Postsecondary and Vocational Education.
+- You are a student who is a California resident or are enrolled in a residency program and prepay all or part of your tuition either by cash, guaranteed student loans, or personal loans. - Your total charges are not paid by any third-party payer such as an employer, government program or other payer, unless you have a separate agreement to repay the third party.

+You are not eligible for protection from the STRF and you are not required to pay the STRF assessment, if either of the following applies:

+- 1. You are not a California resident or are not enrolled in a residency program. - 2.
+Your total charges are paid by a third party, such as an employer, government program or other payer, and you have no separate agreement to repay the third party.

-The State of California created the Student Tuition Recovery Fund (STRF) to relieve or mitigate economic losses suffered by students in educational programs who are California residents, or are
+The State of California created the Student Tuition Recovery Fund (STRF) to relieve or mitigate economic losses suffered by students in educational programs who are California residents or are enrolled in residency programs attending certain schools regulated by the Bureau for Private Postsecondary Education.